qingl0331/nextflowWorkflow/README.md

 Both the loh and microbiome pipelines have a singularity version for slurm systems in the corresponding folders.
 To run the microbiome pipeline, you shoud
 * download the scripts in accessoryScripts and microbiomeSingularityPipeline sub-directories
-* run: $nextflow run metagnom.master.nf -with-trace -resume --reads "xx/xx" --outdir "xx/xx"
+* run: nextflow run metagnom.master.nf -with-trace -resume --reads <path to Fastqs> --outdir <output directory>
-* or $nextflow run metatrans.master.nf -with-trace -resume --reads "xx/xx" --rnaReads "xx/xx" --outdir "xx/xx" --rnaOutdir "xx/xx" --sampSheet "xx/xx"
+* or nextflow run metatrans.master.nf -with-trace -resume --reads "xx/xx" --rnaReads "xx/xx" --outdir "xx/xx" --rnaOutdir "xx/xx" --sampSheet "xx/xx"